swisnl/agents-sdk/README.md

 - Monitor agent behavior with observers and traces
 - Serialize and deserialize conversations for state management
 - Connect to external tools using the Model Context Protocol (MCP)
+- Use both the Responses- and Chat Completions API

 The SDK is designed to be flexible, extensible, and easy to use while providing a robust foundation for building complex multi-agent based systems.